Whether you were injured by a car accident,

 - Taking the case to court, if necessary

 Our Spindale personal injury lawyer will do all these things for you.
-You may worry about how your financial situation will affect your ability to take advantage of our legal support.
+You may worry about how your financial situation will affect your ability to hire our personal injury attorneys and gain our legal support.
 However, our team never wants attorney’s fees to prevent potential clients from seeking justice and compensation.

-We work on a contingency fee basis, which means that we do not collect any attorney’s fees until the successful resolution of your case, whether that be before a judge or an out-of-court settlement.
-If we are unable to deliver a court award or settlement, you owe us nothing.
+We work on a contingency-fee basis, which means that we do not collect any attorney’s fees until the successful resolution of your case, whether that is before a judge or an out-of-court settlement.
+If we are unable to deliver a court award or settlement, you owe us no lawyer’s fees.

 We Have a Positive Track Record with Our Clients